grycap/scar/examples/mpi/README.md

 * Create a docker ignore if you plan to run Amazon Lambda or Batch with an uploaded image to DockerHub.
 The contents of the ignore are listed in this README.

-* [Lambda/Batch when upload to DockerHub] Build the the Docker image locally
+* [Lambda/Batch when upload to DockerHub] Build the the Docker image locally. **ADD_BASE_DIR** should be set as the relative path of the Github repo where the whole examples is found.
+Docker uses this to access additional files that are needed to be added inside the image (like __run.sh__).

 `docker build --build-arg ADD_BASE_DIR=scar/examples/mpi --label scar-mpi -t scar-mpi -f /tmp/scar/examples/mpi/Dockerfile /tmp`